 If a family member has recently passed and you’re considering ordering a private autopsy, you should know that time is of the essence.
-It’s best that autopsies are performed as close to the time of death as possible.
+It is preferred that autopsies are performed as close to the time of death as possible.

 There are only a limited number of board certified forensic pathologists who conduct private autopsies in the United States.
 As such, the professional who will conduct the autopsy on your relative will likely need to travel to your city to perform the procedure.
 It’s recommended you contact forensic pathologists, such as DR. SATISH CHUNDRU, as soon as you are considering having the examination performed so you can check their availability and get travel plans coordinated.